Appearance

 }

-To now track traffic, send a page view everytime someone visits a page on your website.
+To start tracking, send a page view everytime someone visits a page on your website.
 How you do this depends on the programming language and framework you're using.
 We recommend creating a middleware added to your router to handle it automatically for each page view.

 Bash